reifycode/reifycode.github.io/_posts/2016-3-8-C-overloading.md

 Greetings everyone !!

-Have you ever looked at the printf function in C and imagined, if C doesn't support overloading how does it take different number of arguments to printf.
+Have you ever looked at the printf function in C and thought, if C doesn't support overloading how does it take different number of arguments to printf.

-Now the topic of function of overloading in C is one that I find very interesting since, it does not support overloading(well, it kind of does now !
+Now the topic of function of overloading in C is one that I find very interesting since it does not support overloading(well, it kind of does now !
 Read on for more) in a traditional Java-like way.
 But by messing around a little bit we can learn some really cool ways to implement the same(read:similar) functionality.

 The first way to get the effect of overloading is by using an array of function pointers.
 An example to a program that uses this is this implementation of finding the nth fibonacci number: